One of Vietnam's most popular menu items, Vietnamese Summer Rolls (Goi Cuan) are full of fresh, crispy textures and wonderful herbaceous aromas.

 - 1 ½ cups enoki mushrooms

-- ½ cup Thai basil leaves, whole
+- ½ cup Thai basil leaves whole

-- ½ cup cilantro, chopped
+- ½ cup cilantro chopped

-- ½ cup mint, chopped
+- ½ cup mint chopped

 - 1 ½ cups bean sprouts

-- 1 ½ cups fried tofu, cut into long, thin strips
+- 1 ½ cups fried tofu cut into long, thin strips

-- ½ cup scallions, thinly sliced into long strips
+- ½ cup scallions thinly sliced into long strips

-- 2 carrots, julienned
+- 2 carrots julienned

-- 1 English cucumber (seedless), cut into long strips
+- 1 English cucumber seedless; cut into long strips

 Cashew-Hoisin Dipping Sauce

-- 3 tablespoons cashew butter
+- 3 tbsp cashew butter

-- 1 tablespoon vegetable oil
+- 1 tbsp vegetable oil

-- 4 cloves garlic, minced
+- 4 cloves garlic minced

-- 1 tablespoon chili garlic sauce
+- 1 tbsp chili garlic sauce

 - ⅓ cup hoisin sauce

-- 2 tablespoons water
+- 2 tbsp water

-- 1 tablespoon sugar
+- 1 tbsp sugar

 - Add the rest of the ingredients and simmer on very low heat for about 10 minutes.
-Add one more tablespoon of water if the mixture is too thick.
-Serve.
+If the mixture is too thick, add one more tablespoon of water.

 This recipe is courtesy of Vegetarian Recipes and Cooking, contributed by Chris Hornbeck.